Efficient Quantum Algorithms for Simulating Lindblad Evolution: Abstract

 \section{Abstract}

-The Lindblad equation is a natural generalization to open systems of the Schr\"{o}dinger equation.
+We consider the natural generalization of the Schr\"{o}dinger equation to \textit{Markovian open system dynamics}: the so-called the Lindblad equation.
 We give a quantum algorithm for simulating the evolution of an $n$-qubit system for time $t$ within precision $\epsilon$.
 If the Lindbladian consists of $\mathrm{poly}(n)$ operators that can each be expressed as a linear combination of $\mathrm{poly}(n)$ tensor products of Pauli operators then the gate cost of our algorithm is $O(t\, \mathrm{polylog}(t/\epsilon)\mathrm{poly}(n))$.
-We also show that this efficiency cannot be obtained via a trivial reduction of Lindblad evolution to Hamiltonian evolution in a larger system.
-Instead, the approach of our algorithm is to use a novel variation of the ``linear combinations of unitaries" construction that pertains to channels.
+We also obtain similar bounds for the cases where the Lindbladian consists of local operators, and where the Lindbladian consists of sparse operators.
+This is remarkable in light of evidence that we provide indicating that the above efficiency is impossible to attain by first expressing Lindblad evolution as Schr\"{o}dinger evolution on a larger system and tracing out the ancillary system: the cost of such a \textit{reduction} incurs an efficiency overhead of $O(t^2/\epsilon)$ even before the Hamiltonian evolution simulation begins.
+Instead, the approach of our algorithm is to use a novel variation of the ``linear combinations of unitaries'' construction that pertains to channels.